sriramab/gamamanual/WikiOnly/DevelopingExtensions/WebsiteGeneration.md

   * Training: contains a presentation of the training sessions organized by the GAMA team (only present in the website)
 * WikiOnly: contains the content only present in the wiki, and not in the website
   * DevelopingExtensions: contains explanations about how to extend the platform
-* resources: contains all the additional resources needed (images, pdf…)
+* resources: contains all the additional resources needed (images, pdf...)

 For the rest of this document, the highest level of tree structure ("Tutorials"/"References"/"Community"/"WikiOnly") will be named as **tabs**.
 The level just under will be named as **sections**, and the level under will be named as **sub-section**.
 All this content is written using the markdown format.